opentok/broadcast-sample-app/README.md

 * [Prerequisites](#prerequisites): A checklist of everything you need to get started.
 * [Quick start](#quick-start): A step-by-step tutorial to help you quickly run the sample app.
-* [Exploring the code](#exploring-the-code): This describes the sample app code design, which uses recommended best practices to implement the text chat features.
+* [Exploring the code](#exploring-the-code): This describes the sample app code design, which uses recommended best practices to implement the OpenTok Broadcast app features.

 ## Prerequisites